-The end results have been negative for most travelers.
-The COVID-19 pandemic should accelerate these trends, and it’s one of the reasons why I prefer cash back credit cards.
+The results have been negative for most travelers.
+The coronavirus pandemic should accelerate these trends, and it’s one of the reasons why I prefer cash back credit cards.

-Smart consumers are continuing to accrue miles and points via credit card spending, even if they’re not traveling at the moment.
-In fact, many travel cards have made this easier by altering their rewards structures to emphasize pandemic spending habits such as groceries, streaming services and food delivery and takeout.
+Smart consumers continued to accrue miles and points via credit card spending in 2020 and 2021, even as travel demand plummeted.
+In fact, many travel cards made this easier by altering their rewards structures to emphasize pandemic spending habits such as groceries, streaming services, food delivery and takeout.

-The market has been further flooded by transactions such as the roughly $2 billion that American Express and Chase recently paid Hilton and Marriott.
+Transactions further flooded the market, such as the roughly $2 billion that American Express and Chase paid Hilton and Marriott during Q2 2020.
 The hotel chains got some much-needed cash ahead of schedule, and the card companies got tons of points they can use to acquire and retain customers.

-Even before COVID-19, Delta and United did away with their traditional distance-based award charts in favor of “dynamic pricing,” which means that more expensive tickets require more miles.
-And earlier this year, Marriott moved 22% of its properties to higher tiers and lowered just 7%.
-Travel cards have been trending toward higher annual fees, too.
-Devaluations all around.
+Even before COVID-19, most major airlines did away with their traditional distance-based award charts in favor of “dynamic pricing,” which means that more expensive tickets require more miles.
+It has made it a lot harder to find deals.
+Some big hotel chains such as Hilton and IHG do this, too.

 Cash back is simpler and more stable

-The elbow grease factor is key, though.
-It has become a lot harder to obtain maximum value.
-To make it work, you need to put in the work.
+But it has already become harder to obtain maximum value with travel rewards programs.
+To make it work, you need to put in the work to comparison shop and identify loopholes.
 You need to be flexible, too (which is hard for people like me who have kids and full-time jobs).
 Cash back programs are much simpler, and their value is more stable.

 There are different strokes for different folks, of course.
-I’m really not hating on travel cards.
-If you know what you’re doing, then by all means, go for them.
-I just think between the pandemic, more devaluations, more complexity and higher fees, the idea of getting 2% cash back on everything without an annual fee is an easy, solid return that makes the most sense for most people.
+I’m not hating on travel cards.
+If you know what you’re doing, then go for them.
+I just think between the pandemic, more devaluations, more complexity and higher fees, cash back cards are a better fit for most people.